Factor market

 In economics, a factor market is a market where factors of production are bought and sold.
 Factor markets allocate factors of production, including land, labour and capital, and distribute income to the owners of productive resources, such as wages, rents, etc.

 Firms buy productive resources in return for making factor payments at factor prices.
 The interaction between product and factor markets involves the principle of derived demand.
-A firm’s factors of production are gotten from its economic activities of supplying goods or services to another market.
+A firm's factors of production are obtained from its economic activities of supplying goods or services to another market.
 Derived demand refers to the demand for productive resources, which is derived from the demand for final goods and services or output.
 For example, if consumer demand for new cars rises, producers will respond by increasing their demand for the productive inputs or resources used to produce new cars.

 Production is the transformation of inputs into final products.
 Firms obtain the inputs (factors of production) in the factor markets.
 The goods are sold in the products markets.
 In most respects these markets work in the same manner as each other.
 Price is determined by the interaction of supply and demand; firms attempt to maximize profits, and factors can influence and change the equilibrium price and quantities bought and sold, and the laws of supply and demand hold.
 In the product market, profit or cost is defined as a function of output.
 The equilibrium condition is that MR=MC, i.e. the marginal equality of benefits and costs.
 Since the goods produced are made up of factors, output is seen as a function of factor in factor markets.